MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/field-service.md

       ![Add bookable resource](media/add-bookable-resource.PNG "Add bookable resource")

-   2. In the **Resource Booking** view, schedule the service task at the appropriate time for the technician, and then select the appropriate technician as the resource.
+   2. In the **New Bookable Resource Booking** view, schedule the service task at the appropriate time for the technician, and then select the appropriate technician as the resource.

       ![Schedule and select resource](media/schedule-select-resource.PNG "Schedule and select resource")

 4. Have your technician launch the Dynamics 365 Guides app on HoloLens.
-After signing in, the technician will see the **Guides for Field Service** tab.
-The tab shows the guide (and any other guides assigned to them) along with a brief descriptoin of the booking and when that order has been scheduled.
+After signing in, the technician will see the **Field Service** tab.
+The tab shows the guide (and any other guides assigned to them) along with a brief descriptoin of the booking and when that order is scheduled.

     ![Select guide](media/select-guide-2.PNG "Select guide")

 > [!NOTE]
-> - The Dynamics 365 Guides HoloLens app shows work orders scheduled for the current day and the following eight days.<br></br>- Work orders continue to appear on HoloLens until they're marked as **Complete** in Field Service or assigned to someone else.
+> * The Dynamics 365 Guides HoloLens app shows work orders scheduled for the current day and the following eight days.<br></br>* Work orders continue to appear on HoloLens until they're marked as **Complete** in Field Service or assigned to someone else.

 ### Known issues